- Foreign & Commonwealth Office, The Rt Hon Alistair Burt MP, The Rt Hon William Hague, and Mark Simmonds

 Published: 4 January 2013

-Part of: Counter-terrorism Exports and inward investment Conflict in fragile states Falkland Islanders' right to self-determination UK prosperity and security: Asia, Latin America and Africa Human rights internationally Burma Democratic Republic of Congo Iran Somalia South Sudan Sudan
+Part of: Counter-terrorism Exports and inward investment Conflict in fragile states Falkland Islanders' right to self-determination UK prosperity and security: Asia, Latin America and Africa Human rights internationally Burma Democratic Republic of the Congo Iran Somalia South Sudan Sudan